 Starting in 1997, the San Diego Chicken would run comedy sketches showing Barney getting beat up pretty badly.
 The producers obviously saw this to be unfit to the true message of the show.
 Then, in 2001, a comedy website would post a guide to killing Barney by the name of 150 Ways to Kill the Dinosaur.
 This prompted legal action from the show’s producers as well.

 Beyond live comedy sketches and books, there are also YouTube videos and other websites.
 These range from a video called “Barney blown up” to Dustyfeet.com.
 Dustyfeet is a web-based cult promoting the termination of Barney.
 Basically, there’s a lot of content out there promoting the killing off of such a wonderful children’s influence.

 Essentially, with so many lawsuits and public scorn, it’s no wonder the show was pulled off the air for good.
 There’s more though.
 And it gets questionable.
 In 2018, Business Insider would publish an interview with the actor to play Barney, David Joyner.
 The title was “The actor who played Barney is now a tantric sex specialist who charges $350 a session and advises against condoms — and he only accepts female clients.”

 The actor has spoken out in appreciation of Tantra and says it actually inspired his portrayal of Barney.
-Following this, PBS did not release a statement on why Barney & Friends was canceled, but now I think we know darn well why.
+Following this, PBS did not release a statement on why Barney & Friends was canceled, but with that in mind … well, maybe it’s not all so mysterious.